gvwilson/sensibleadventures/wrestler/wrestler.md

 it'll wake me up.
 Just a precaution."

-The Anuat grunts and goes back to work.
+The Nukilik grunts and goes back to work.
 Argasdottir watches him for a moment, then shrugs and goes back to her spell.